atlassian/escalator/docs/configuration/nodegroup.md

 ### `unhealthy_node_grace_period`

+Defines the minimum age of a node before it can be tested to check if it is unhealthy.

+When enabled, instances can be tested periodically to determine if they are healthy.
+Escalator will pause all scaling activity and flush out unhealthy instances if they go above a configured threshold for the nodegroup.
+It will continuously do this until enough instances in the nodegroup are healthy and normal scaling activity can resume.

+Cordoned nodes are skipped and can never be considered unhealthy.

 This is an optional field.
 The default value is empty, which disables the feature.

-When configured, this is the duration to wait before node can be considered node unhealthy.

 ### `health_check_newest_nodes_percent`

-This field is required if `unhealthy_node_grace_period` is enabled.
+**[Only used if `unhealthy_node_grace_period` is set.]**

-This is the percentage of newer nodes in the nodegroup that can be considered when checking for the maximum allowed unhealthy nodes in the nodegroup.
-Any older nodes will not be considered.
+The percentage of nodes (ordered by age from newer to older) in the nodegroup that are considered when checking for the maximum allowed unhealthy nodes in the nodegroup.
+The nodes captured by this percentage form the "test set" to be checked.
+Only nodes which are older than `unhealthy_node_grace_period` will be included in the test set.

+This field is required.

-### `max_unhealthy_nodes_percentage`
+### `max_unhealthy_nodes_percent`

+**[Only used if `unhealthy_node_grace_period` is set.]**

+The maximum percentage of unhealthy nodes in the test set from `health_check_newest_nodes_percent`.
+Beyond this threshold all scaling activity is paused and unhealthy nodes are flushed out.

 This is an optional field.
 If not set, it will default to `0%`.

-This is the maximum percentage of unhealthy nodes in the test set from `health_check_newest_nodes_percent` which are at least older than the grace period duration.